Costa Maya Cruise Port Guide

 Beach Club Booking Reality

-• Maya Chan requires advance reservation- 3+ days
+• Maya Chan requires reservations at least 3 days in advance

-• Its operation pauses June-Aug for hurricane season
+• Its operation pauses from June through August for hurricane season

 • Hayhu is quieter but farther south than town clubs